ZoyaShaikh-10/Spam-Classifier-using-Naive-Bayes-and-Flask./README.md

 - SVM

 Selected Algorithm:
-- NAive Bayes.
+- Naive Bayes.

-Metrics: Model was selected based on Accuracy.
+Metrics: Model was selected based on it's Accuracy.

 Thank you!